chamambom/my-ansible-journey/README.md

 *Under maintenance! documentation clean up & streamlining of ansible terraform intergration process*

-NB - Here's a rephrased version:

 My experience with Ansible was in an on-premise environment that didn’t use Terraform.
-Now that I’m familiar with both tools, this repo explores methods for integrating Ansible and Terraform.
+Now that I’m familiar with both tools, this repo explores methods for integrating Ansible & Terraform for organisations that want to avoid clickOps at all costs.

 *Which one is best suited for what?*